-DGKE (Diacylglycerol Kinase, Epsilon 64kDa) is a Protein Coding gene.
-Diseases associated with DGKE include nephrotic syndrome, type 7 and immunoglobulin-mediated membranoproliferative glomerulonephritis.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include NAD+ kinase activity and diacylglycerol kinase activity.
-An important paralog of this gene is DGKI.
+DGKE (Diacylglycerol Kinase Epsilon) is a Protein Coding gene.
+Diseases associated with DGKE include Nephrotic Syndrome, Type 7 and Hemolytic-Uremic Syndrome.
+Among its related pathways are Signaling by GPCR and Effects of PIP2 hydrolysis.
+Gene Ontology (GO) annotations related to this gene include NAD+ kinase activity and diacylglycerol kinase activity.
+An important paralog of this gene is DGKD.